jasonbaik2/jasonbaik-exercise/README.md

 **2. Explain the design pattern used in Java and .NET io stream/reader APIs.**
 The `InputStream` and `Reader` implementations in Java use the Decorator pattern, where the methods of one class are delegated to the methods of another class of the same type, and the calling type adds additional behavior around (i.e. "decorates") the delegated methods.
 For example, the constructor of the concrete class `BufferedInputStream`, takes an instance of the same interface type `InputStream`, and adds additional buffering behavior around the methods defined in `InputSTream`.
 &nbsp;
-Also, the Adapter pattern is used to allow an `InputStream` type to be conveniently used as a `Reader` type.
+Also, the Adapter pattern is used to wrap an `InputStream` type as a `Reader` type.
 For example, `InputStreamReader` can take an instance of `InputStream` as a constructor parameter, and wraps the passed `InputStream` instance in a way that the data read from the stream is implicitly converted to a character stream.
 &nbsp;
 **3. Coding Test**
 Assumptions:
+- FilteringEnumerator does not need to be thread-safe; it's expected to be used only in a single-threaded context.
 - Test: Create an Iterator filtering framework: (1) IObjectTest interface with a single bool Test(object o) method and (2) an implementation of IEnumerator (let&#39;s call it FilteringEnumerator) which is initialized with another Enumerator and an IObjectTest instance: new FilteringEnumerator(myEnumerator, myTest).
 Your FilteringEnumerator will then allow iteration over &#39;myEmumerator&#39;, but skipping any objects which don&#39;t pass the &#39;myTest&#39; test.
 Create a simple unit test for this framework.